IBM/db2sock-ibmi/ILE-PROC/README.md

 #db2user - user special add handler module (dynamic loaded ILE SRVPGM).

-First, recall, SRVPGM with pass by 'value' arguments is not overly popular on IBM i.
-In fact, for this toolkit you will be much better served to not use 'value' to eliminate complexity (see 'value' below).
-Technically, anything 16 bytes or less marked as 'value' will be placed in up to two 8 byte registers.
-Therefore, we need only get the correct size 'hole' and you can pass any type through the 'value' (int - fool4_t, packed - fool1_t to fool16_t, char - fool1_t to fool16_t, ds - fool4_t, so on).
-So few people really understand pass by value 16 bytes rules, that as author, I almost decided not to support at all.
-Made even worse, no un-blocked instructions are available to really do this right (gen code needed).
-However, 'by value' toolkit can be done, and, here is a method that works.

 Technically, pass 'by value' is all about size.
 You need to match for call to work.